nyu-multicore/k-means/README.md

   labels_file  the name of the file that contains data labels
 ```

-Argument `k` is only valid for parallel versions, and is ignored by the sequential version.
+Argument `t` is only valid for parallel versions, and is ignored by the sequential version.

 Example: